WALKING ROUTES: PORTHLEVEN TO RINSEY HEAD

 16th Jan 2018

-What better way to blow the cobwebs away this winter than taking a brisk winter walk.
+What better way to enjoy the Cornish coast than taking a leisurely walk.
 One of our favourite places to explore is Porthleven to Rinsey Head which passes, Giant’s Rock, the coves of Breage and the engine houses at Trewavas.

 The route from Porthleven to Rinsey Head: